arfar/magic_finder/README.md

    - find more here: https://mtg.wiki/page/List_of_Magic_slang/Card_nicknames

 ## TODO / FIXME / BUGS / Code improvements
- * Word correction doesn't work if 1 word is spelled correctly
+ * Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly
    - for example, try searching "epser origins" and you'll get questions about how to spell "origins" (which is correct) first rather than the actually incorrect word
  * Do some kind of "Display All" kind of thing.
    For example, searching "Tezzeret" gives a bunch of cards and I'm not sure which one I want (other than probably the type - but there's still a bunch of Planeswalkers)
  * Figure out (if possible) to make the Scryfall URI (L?) clickable in `rofi`.
- * Optionally, put the Scryfall URI into the clipboard.
+  - Optionally, put the Scryfall URI into the clipboard.
- * Double optionally, provide some kind of `xdg-open <SCRYFALL_LINK>` sort of thing.
+  - Double optionally, provide some kind of `xdg-open <SCRYFALL_LINK>` sort of thing.
- * Test the DbErrors stuff.
  * For misspelled cards, if only 1 hit that makes sense, could just work and/or provide the specific card alongside the other spellings
-   I'm guessing could involve cargo build.rs (or just a find+replace?)
  * Add more tests and improve the ones in `deser.rs`
  * Reduce `deser.rs` to only relevant key:value pairs or seperate into different repo/module entirely.
 It could maybe be useful for others.
    - Optionally/Alternatively delete the stuff in `deser.rs` that I don't use.
- * Fix all of the unchecked Results and deal with them (or just panic)

 ## Thanks